UK Single-Single Number Plate Registry

 B 1 was most likely first issued to Sir John Hibbert, chairman of Lancashire County Council.
 It's thought that the plate was lost in approx 1924 but was reissued in 1935 to Sir P Lane.

-The plate again disappeareed before reissue to W Hall who had it alloaced to a Jowett in 1957, this in turn was sold to car dealer Barton Townly Group for 200 over book.
-In 1960, on the threat of losing the plate a salesman transferred it to Townley's personal car and it was retained for many years.
+The plate again disappeareed before reissue to W Hall who had it alloaced to a Jowett in 1957, this in turn was sold to car dealer Barton Townly Group for £200 over book in 1960.
+Two years later, on the threat of losing the plate a salesman transferred it to Townley's personal car and it was retained for many years.

-The plate now belongs to C S Global Partners who are based in Londons Mayfair.
+The plate now belongs to C S Global Partners who are based in London.

 B 2 was alloacted to the first person in Lancashire to own a motor car, Harold Smith of Clone, who happened to own the first car sales and repairs business in the county.
 Although he was in the trade he allowed the plate to lapse and in 1924 it belonged to Ashwells & Jones in Eccles, but again it was allowed to lapse.

-The plate is now based in the Milton Keynes area.
+The plate is now based in the Midlands area.

 Owned since new this 2009 Mercedes S Class had B 3 removed in June 2019.